Binary Programming Formulations for the Upper Domination Problem: Introduction

 One common approach to constructing an exact algorithm for an NP-hard problem is to model it using mixed-integer linear programming (MILP).
 There are numerous highly optimised MILP solvers, with CPLEX being perhaps the most notable of these.
 For the standard domination problem, such a model can be easily constructed.
 First, we define $N(v)$ to be the set of vertices adjacent to $v$, and $N[v] := N(v) \cup \{v\}$.
 Then we introduce binary variables $x_v \in \{0,1\}$, $\forall v \in V$, with the interpretation that $v \in S$ if and only if $x_v = 1$.
 It is then easy to see that the domination problem is equivalent to the following:

-MILP formulations have been described for several variants of domination, such as total domination \cite{burger}, Roman domination \cite{burger,ivanovic,revelle}, weak Roman domination \cite{burger,ivanovic2}, secure domination \cite{burdett,burger}, connected domination \cite{fan,simonetti}, and power domination \cite{fan}.
+MILP formulations have been described in the literature for several variants of domination, such as total domination \cite{burger}, Roman domination \cite{burger,ivanovic,revelle}, weak Roman domination \cite{burger,ivanovic2}, secure domination \cite{burdett,burger}, connected domination \cite{fan,simonetti}, and power domination \cite{fan}.
 In particular, Burger et al. \cite{burger} noted that even an unsophisticated approach to solving the MILP formulations for secure domination (i.e. simply submitting it to CPLEX) significantly outperformed the previous best-known exact algorithms from \cite{burger2}, and indicated that better formulations or more sophisticated approaches such as column generation techniques could further improve the results; indeed, a superior formulation which can be solved even faster was given in \cite{burdett}.

 In this paper, we add to this literature by describing, for the first time, MILP formulations for the upper domination problem.
 In particular, we introduce two formulations.
-The first has $2|V|$ binary variables and $4|V|$ constraints, the second has $2|V| + |E|$ binary variables and $3|V| + 2|E|$ constraints.
-We demonstrate that the first formulation generally outperforms the second, other than in very sparse graphs.
+The first has $2|V|$ binary variables and $3|V|$ constraints, the second has $2|V| + |E|$ binary variables and $3|V| + |E|$ constraints.
+We then proceed to show that both formulations can be improved with the addition of some extra constraints; there are $|V|$ new constraints for the first formulation, and $|V| + |E|$ new constraints for the second formulation.
+We compare these formulations experimentally, and observe that (a) the additional constraints lead to improved performance, and (b) the first formulation generally outperforms the second for general graphs; however, the second formulation does perform better for very sparse graphs.